qiboteam/qibo/doc/source/api-reference/qibo.rst

 Each one of these :math:`n` Pauli generators takes :math:`2n + 1` bits to specify, yielding a :math:`n(2n+1)` total number of bits needed.
-In particular, `Aaronson and Gottesman (2004) <aaronson_>`_ demonstrated that the application of gates can be efficiently simulated in this representation at the cost of storing the generators of the de-stabilizers in addition to the stabilizers.
+In particular, `Aaronson and Gottesman (2004) <aaronson_>`_ demonstrated that the application of gates can be efficiently simulated in this representation at the cost of storing the generators of the destabilizers in addition to the stabilizers.

 Therefore, the :math:`n`-qubits state is uniquely defined by a symplectic matrix of the form